mitchellneale/mitchellneale/README.md

 - ⚡ Fun fact: ...
 -->
 ## About Me
-I am a Full Stack Software Engineer currently creating web applications with C# ASP.NET and the JavaScript MERN stack.
+I'm a Full Stack Software Engineer currently creating web applications with C#, ASP.NET, and the JavaScript MERN stack.

 ## Connect with me
 - [LinkedIn](https://www.linkedin.com/in/mitchellneale/)